jteles277/TQS_104360/HW1/README.md

 5. Create **Integation Tests** mocking the external API (using **Cucumber** and **Mockito**)
 6. Create **Functional Tests** mocking the external API (using **Selenium**)
 7. Finish code Implementation and correct all final bugs!

+# Notes

+- Coverage will be evaluated in this HM